 It is essentially a certificate that has to be filed by a chartered accountant.
 Notably, this part is completed only after the GSTR 9 audit.
 It has two major components, namely –

 GSTR 9C is prepared and certified by a Cost Accountant or a Chartered Accountant.
 Taxpayers can either file it either through a facilitation centre or on a GST portal.
 It has to be filed in addition to the GSTR, either after or at the same time.

-One must note that the liabilities arising due to GST audit and reconciliation exercise has to be reported and certified in GSTR 9C by a CA. GSTR 9C serves as the only yardstick or an effective indicator for the authorities to gauge the accuracy of GST returns filed by taxpayers in a given fiscal year.
+One must note that the liabilities arising due to the GST audit and reconciliation exercise have to be reported and certified in GSTR 9C by a CA. GSTR 9C serves as the only yardstick or an effective indicator for the authorities to gauge the accuracy of GST returns filed by taxpayers in a given fiscal year.